Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Evaluation

-To quantify all results, we use the \emph{R2 score}, a standard tool to measure the similarity of estimated function values to the original data point values, as well as visual inspection, to assess how well the shape of the original function gets approximated.
-The R2 score is defined such that it yields 1 if the model perfectly predicts the outcome and any lower value down to 0, the less well it predicts the outcome:
+To quantify our results, we use the \emph{R2 score}, a standard tool to measure the similarity of estimated function values to the original data point values, as well as visual inspection, to assess how well the shape of the original function gets approximated.
+The R2 score is defined such that it yields 1 if the model perfectly predicts the outcome, and lower values, the less well it predicts the outcome (where random guessing amounts to an R2 score of 0):

 Here, $n$ is the number of given samples, $y_i$ is the original value, $\hat{y_i}$ is the predicted value and $\bar{y_i} = \nicefrac{1}{n}\sum_{i=1}^n y_i$.